LinuxCNC/linuxcnc/src/hal/classicladder/README.txt

 comment the GTK_INTERFACE line in the Makefile.
 Type 'CRTL-C' if you want to exit the Linux application.

-Since v0.6.4 it is possible to define maximum sizes for the differents arrays to save a lot of memory if you're short on it on your target.
+Since v0.6.4 it is possible to define maximum sizes for the different arrays to save a lot of memory if you're short on it on your target.
 You must give a config file at startup...
 Well, no since v0.7.110, the sizes defined are saved in the project file, and are used for the first project file loaded (in the